Foreign Policy of Islam: Peace or War?

 And slay them wherever you come upon them and expel them from where they expelled you [because of your religion]; [fitnah] religious persecution is more grievous than slaying.

-I was ordered to fight people until they say there is no god but God. -Bukhari and Muslim
+I was ordered to fight people until they declare there is no god but God.”
+(Bukhari and Muslim).

 Samples of the 141 Passages for the Peace Quotations

-Allah does not forbid you from those who do not fight you because of religion
+Allah does not forbid you from being righteous toward those who do not fight you because of religion.”
+(Qur’an 60:8).

 III- More of Islam’s “Peace” As the Foreign Policy for Nonbelievers